The Human Brain and Seizures

 What is a Syndrome?

 There are many different types of epilepsy classifications.
 Nowadays, most people are given a specific diagnosis or name for their epilepsy, rather than just told that ‘you have epilepsy’.
-Some epilepsy disorders are classified as syndromes and are defined based on a unique combination of symptoms.
+Some types of epilepsy are classified as syndromes and are defined based on a unique combination of symptoms.

 An epilepsy syndrome is a type of epilepsy that depends upon: